OHDSI/OHDSIAnalysisViewerDemo/README.md

 **Outcome (O):** GI Bleed

-Per the example in the Book of OHDSI, "The ingedient concept IDs for celecoxib and dicloflenac are 1118084 and 1124300, respectively.
+Per the example in the Book of OHDSI, "The ingredient concept IDs for celecoxib and dicloflenac are 1118084 and 1124300, respectively.
-Time-at-risk starts on day of treatment initiation, and stops at the end of observation (a so-called intent-to-treat analysis".
+Time-at-risk starts on day of treatment initiation, and stops at the end of observation (a so-called "intent-to-treat analysis").
 There were 3 data sources that were included in this particular example: (1) France Disease Analyzer, (2) German Disease Analyzer, and (3) Merative MarketScan®️ Multi-State Medicaid Database.